See ya later, alligator: Hardhide is removed from Ponchatoula habitat

 Mike Kliebert, whose grandfather hatched the 65-year-old gator, said he moved Hardhide from public view to a private family property on Monday morning.
 She had been on display for about 13 years in a habitat where other gators have lived for decades.

-The gator’s fate was threatened in recent weeks when the Louisiana Department of Wildlife and Fisheries said she may have to be euthanized if she was not removed from public display.
+The gator’s fate was threatened in recent weeks when the Louisiana Department of Wildlife and Fisheries said the injured animal needed to be moved to a more appropriate enclosure for winter weather.
+Authorities warned that they may have to seize her if she was not moved, and that, depending on a veterinarian's evaluation of her health at that time, she might be euthanized.

 That possibility stirred up strong emotions in the city, which rallied behind the gator and Kliebert.